 - Origins Episode: Sort of.
 The film does show that Bugs was born and grew up in Manhattan, but most of it is really just an extended fight sequence between Bugs and the bulldogs.

 - Pie in the Face: At an automat, Bugs buys a slice of pie and hits Hector on the face with it.
-He then apologizes for it... because he wanted cherry pie, and lets him have that too.
+He then apologizes for it... because he claims the dog wanted cherry pie, and lets him have that too.

 - Rooftop Confrontation: At one point Hector chases Bugs up to a roof, where Bugs attempts to hide in a billboard.

-- Shout-Out: First, there's the title.
-Then, at the end Bugs finally scares off the dogs by threatening to hit them with a book, which turns out to be A Tree Grows in Brooklyn.
+- Shout Out: First, there's the title.
+Then, at the end Bugs finally gets rid of the dogs by holding up a book which turns out to be A Tree Grows in Brooklyn.

 - Visual Pun: When Bugs and Hector run through the Stork Club (a popular nightclub in New York at the time), its clientele turn out to be actual storks.